 There are no guarantees that you’ll reach a point where you can’t be triggered and regret it later.
 On the contrary, there’s probably always going to be something that’ll cause emotional turbulence such that you lose awareness or behave in a way that you later regret.
 The possibility of fucking up is always present.
 But shi-ne does make a difference for most people who practice it consistently.
 For many it radically changes ordinary experience.

-Occasionally meditation, shi-ne, shamatha or some other sort, can lead to anxiety or depression.
+Occasionally meditation, expansive, concentrative, or some other sort, can lead to anxiety or depression.
 If this happens for you, it’s probably a good idea to stop, find something else more useful, and maybe come back to meditation if you want to try it again later.
 Some Theravadan meditation paths say that you must go through a “dark night of the soul” before you can experience an effortlessly clear, empty state of mind.
 That’s not so in this system: something has gone wrong if you find it’s leading to despair and depression over a long period of time.

-With regard to Vajrayana practice, shi-ne is designed to lead to an effortless, spacious experience: expansive mental clarity.
+With regard to Vajrayana practice, shi-ne is designed to lead to an effortless, spacious experience: expansive non-conceptual clarity.
 This is the ground for Buddhist Tantra.
 All other Vajrayana practices rely on having at least some familiarization with this state of mind.
 Without it, other practices are liable to seem pointlessly dull or overwhelmingly intense.
 If you practice shi-ne consistently there’s a high probability that you’ll experience glimpses of this state of mind within a year.
 Stabilizing the experience usually takes at least three years, but can take many more.

 Shi-ne in schematic context

-The experiential results of shi-ne and lhatong are quite distinct.
+The experiential results of shi-ne (remaining uninvolved) and lhatong (awareness in arising form) are quite distinct.
 The third meditation is nyi-med, “not-two,” a practice that encompasses the naturally alternating experiences resulting from shi-ne and lhatong, to discover one in the other.
 Nyi-med gives rise to experiencing what is the same about them, despite their apparent difference.
 This result is called “nyam-nyid” in Tibetan: it refers to the inseparable nature of the two meditation experiences.
 Nyam-nyid is rigpa, “all-pervading awareness,” in the context of unmoving, physically settled, sitting meditation.
 The fourth practice in the series is the retention of this unusual experience of mind in ordinary, everyday activity.

 These four meditations recur across traditions, primarily in lineages belonging to the Nyingma school, where they are taught as Dzogchen meditations, or Dzogchen preliminaries, and in the Kagyud school, where they are taught as practices of Mahamudra.
 They are also taught in Bön traditions.
 In English, they could be referred to as: